PowerBI.tips

 Measures – Month to Month Percent Change

 I had an interesting comment come up in conversation about how to calculate a percent change within a time series data set.
 For this instance we have data of employee badges that have been scanned into a building by date.
 Thus, there is a list of Badge IDs and date fields.
-See Example of data below:

 Employee ID and Dates

-Looking at this data I may want to understand an which employees and when do they scan into a building over time.
+Looking at this data I may want to understand which employees and when do they scan into a building over time.
 Breaking this down further I may want to review Q1 of 2014 to Q1 of 2015 to see if the employee’s attendance increased or decreased.

 Here is the raw data we will be working with, Employee IDs Raw Data.
 Our first step is to Load this data into PowerBI.
 I have already generated the Advanced Editor query to load this file.
 You can use the following code to load the Employee ID data: